applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-Custom JIPipe data types must inherit from [ACAQData](/external/apidocs/org/hkijena/jipipe/api/data/ACAQData.html).
-It is required to add an [@ACAQDocumentation](/external/apidocs/org/hkijena/jipipe/api/ACAQDocumentation.html) annotation that provides a name and brief description of the data type.
+Custom JIPipe data types must inherit from [JIPipeData](/apidocs/org/hkijena/jipipe/api/data/JIPipeData.html).
+It is required to add an [@JIPipeDocumentation](/apidocs/org/hkijena/jipipe/api/JIPipeDocumentation.html) annotation that provides a name and brief description of the data type.

-ACAQ requires that data can be saved to a folder within the output directory.
+JIPipe requires that data can be saved to a folder within the output directory.
 We also recommend that you include code that can load the data back into JIPipe or ImageJ in some form.

 There are no requirements on the constructor of the data type.